ComposersDesktop/Soundloom/README.md

 # Soundloom
 Trevor Wishart's GUI Front End for the CDP System

-This is a substatial application written in the scripting language Tcl-Tk.
+This is a substantial application written in the scripting language Tcl-Tk.
 As well as driving all the programs in the current CDP system (repository CDPR8), it supports large-scale macro management of composition projects.

 Soundloom was created under Windows, and later the code was adapted to run on the Mac.
 Accordingly there are two separate code sets.